 The proposal must be consistent with all comments and conditions identified in the approved DSUP 2014-00006.
-Comments are from BAR2019-00216 and BAR2019-00217.
-Proposal is unchanged from that time.

 Development Comments

 - C-1 The subject property consists of a developed parcel addressed as 10 Duke Street which is currently zoned W-1 (Waterfront Mixed Use) and the adaptive reuse of this historic warehouse building was approved as part of DSUP #2014-0006. - C-2 The proposed reconstruction and alterations will require review and approval of a Minor Site Plan amendment to DSUP #2014-0006.
 The Minor Site Plan amendment must be approved prior to issuance of any building permits. - C-3 The subject property is located within the Potomac River Vicinity Height District which limits building height to 30 feet unless a special use permit has been approved.
 The townhouses and multi-family buildings received a special use permit to exceed 30 feet as part of the DSUP.
 Mechanical appurtenances and required rooftop screening may exceed 30 feet as necessary.
 Roof height of the monitor is measured at the mid-point of the roof.